simonjwright/ASIS/doc/gnatcheck_rm/predefined_rules.rst

 .. index:: Anonymous_Subtypes

+Flag all uses of anonymous subtypes except for the following:

+*
-Flag all uses of anonymous subtypes (except cases when subtype indication is a part of a record component definition, and this subtype indication depends on a discriminant).
+  when the subtype indication depends on a discriminant, this includes the cases of a record component definitions when a component depends on a discriminant, and using the discriminant of the derived type to constraint the parent type;

+*
+  when a self-referenced data structure is defined, and a discriminant is constrained by the reference to the current instance of a type;

 A use of an anonymous subtype is any instance of a subtype indication with a constraint, other than one that occurs immediately within a subtype declaration.
 Any use of a range other than as a constraint used immediately within a subtype declaration